-Optional Excursion: Saigon River Cruise.
+Optional Excursion (Excursion must be purchased locally): Saigon River Cruise.
 Transfer to the pier for an optional dinner cruise.
 Relax on the upper deck and enjoy the panoramic view during the 90-minute cruise of the Saigon River.
 A Vietnamese buffet, as well as Western and other Asian dishes will be served and a live band is on board to entertain.
 A delicious dessert will end this unforgettable evening on the waterways, before transferring back to your hotel.

-Optional Excursion: Saigon Nightlife.
+Optional Excursion (Excursion must be purchased locally): Saigon Nightlife.
 Tonight offers a chance to experience the nightlife of Saigon from the back of a vintage Vespa scooter.
 The city comes alive come sundown and people congregate on sidewalks, parks and all over the city.
 The first stop on your culinary exploration will be to sample some light evening snacks.
 Continue to a traditional quan (bia hoi) for dinner and drinks.
 An evening out in Ho Chi Minh City is not complete without a visit to a Vietnamese-style coffee shop.
 Conclude the evening at one of the many local clubs, where the new generation of Vietnamese unwind and flaunt their unique style.

 Day 12: Mekong Delta.
 Depart this morning for Cai Be, deep in the heart of the Mekong Delta.
 En route, stop at Cao Dai Temple to witness firsthand a fascinating fusion of Buddhism, Confucianism, Taoism, native Vietnamese spiritualism, Christianity & Islam.
 Continue to Cai Be and embark on a private cruise to the colorful Cai Be floating market.
 Transfer to smaller boats for a ride through the beautiful canals of Tan Phong island, then enjoy lunch at Ut Kiet Mandarin Home before boarding the junk again and slowly cruise back Cai Be as you take in the beautiful landscapes and observe typical rural life on the Mekong Delta.
 Return to Ho Chi Minh City later today.
 Breakfast & lunch provided.